Signor-Koala/TeamPlasmaRespawn22/README.md

 ## Project status
-This project was made for the Respawn 2022 GameJam is therefore not planned to be developed further.
+This project was made for the Respawn 2022 GameJam and is currently planned to be brought upto to the original vision for the game.